mozilla/infosec.mozilla.org/docs/guidelines/likelihood_indicators.md

 ---

-*The goal of this document is to describe a methodology for determining what effect on risk a missing security control will have*
+*The goal of this document is to describe a methodology for determining what effect on the likelihood component of risk a missing security control will have*

 # Overview